Interactive Ray development with DMS Notebook

 You have created a notebook file in DMS Notebook.
 For instructions, see Steps 2 to 5 in Stream data by using PySpark.

-When you create a session, you must select a runtime image.
+When you create a session, select a runtime image.
 The image determines the Python version of the notebook.
-Ensure that the Python version of the selected image matches that of the Ray cluster, which is 3.11.13.
+Make sure the Python version of the selected image matches that of the Ray cluster, which is 3.11.13.

 You have added the CIDR block of the VPC where the notebook resides to the IP whitelist of your AnalyticDB for MySQL cluster.